Grippy98/OPT4048-Linux-UserSpace-I2C-Python-Drivers-for-Dummies/README.md

 # Python I2C Userspace Drivers in Linux for Dummies

+This document/repository is intended to act as a skeleton & lesson for creating simple userspace I2C device drivers in Linux.

+The tutorial was created on a [BeaglePlay Development Board](https://www.ti.com/tool/BEAGL-PLAY-SBC).
+The sensor used is a Texas Instruments [OPT4048](https://www.ti.com/product/OPT4048) as found on the [Color 17 Click Board](https://www.mikroe.com/color-17-click)

+While some of the information below will be specific to the OPT4048, much of it can be generalized and shows the through process behind reading a datasheet to understand how a device functions and then taking this infromation and trnaslating it into useulf computer code that lets us actually interface with the device.

 ## Before we do any code...
 It's important we understand how the device we want to talk to is laid out.